TomShlomi/SpotifyControls/README.md

 ```
 python3 controls.py remove SONG_URI
 ```
 where `SONG_URI` is the URI of the song you want to add or remove.
 You can obtain the URI of a song by right-clicking on it in Spotify, holding down the option key, and selecting "Copy Spotify URI".
+Songs can only be added or removed when you have an internet connection.
+If you run these commands while you don't have a connection, it will store the commands in command.json and excecute them all the next time you run a command while having internet.

 5. Replace `"path/to/folder"` in both AppleScript files with the path to this repository's location on your computer, and rename the files to `addsong.applescript` and `removesong.applescript` respectively.